 - Growing chickpeas

 Indigenous vegetables by the Mpumalanga Department of Agriculture deals with growing Amaranth (Amaranthus spp.), Spider Plant (Cleome gynandra L.), Jew’s Mallow (Corchorus spp.) , Okra (Abelmoschus esculentus), Cucrbits and Yams (Dioscorea spp.)
-Find contact details in the “Agriculture in the Provinces” chapter.
+Find contact details in the “Agriculture in the Provinces” article.
 Download Indigenous vegetables here.

 From the KwaZulu-Natal Department of Agriculture find the guidelines for growing cowpeas.